scrabbletank/farhome-rules/rulesdoc.md

 Attempt to bind a creature you can see in shimmering chains.
 Make a spellcasting roll against the creatures dexterity save, adding 2 bad dice if the creature is large or bigger.
 On success the creature is restrained for the duration.
 A restrained creature can spend 5 AP to try and break the chains, making a strength save against your spellcasting.
 On success they are no longer restrained.

-You can target an additional creature for every level above 2nd.
+You can target an additional creature for every level cast above 2nd.

 ___
 #### Cloud of Teeth